It’s Time for Christian Activism in America

 Whether we consider this a Christian nation, we probably will agree our government and culture are moving away from our Christian roots.
 While our nation has always had problems, as any human culture will, today we’re faced with a variety of major problems that threaten serious harm.
 It’s as though our problems have become more intense and more numerous in recent years.

 Many Christians and ministries are asking us to pray for our nation.
-I agree and ask you to join me in praying specifically for our leadership, the Christian community and ourselves.
+I agree and ask you to join me in praying specifically for our leadership, the Christian community, and ourselves.

 The simple fact is that our petitions, prayers, intercession and thanksgiving for our elected and unelected leaders affects their performance, regardless of their spiritual condition.
 Why?
 Because our spiritual authority as Christians causes our petitions, prayers, intercession and thanksgiving for our leaders to create a more positive spiritual environment for them.
-This in turn allows them to be more aware of righteous options when addressing problems, be more sensitive to Christian voices and make better decisions.
+This in turn allows them to be more aware of righteous options when addressing problems, be more sensitive to Christian voices, and make better decisions.

 Salt also is a preservative that works by destroying harmful influences.
-Similarly, the Christian community should preserve the civil culture in which it exists by destroying spiritually evil works; this isn’t physical, but a spiritual action based on our spiritual authority. (see Mt 10:1; 28:18-20; Lk 10:19) Our conflict is not with humans, but with spiritual rulers, authorities, powers and forces.
-(Eph 6:12)
+Similarly, the Christian community should preserve the civil culture in which it exists by destroying spiritually evil works; this isn’t physical, but a spiritual action based on our spiritual authority (Matt.
+10:1; 28:18-20; Luke 10:19).
+Our conflict is not with humans, but with spiritual rulers, authorities, powers and forces (Eph.
+6:12).

 As the Christian community embraces what we Christians have in common and becomes a strong positive influence, the spiritual environment will change and biblical values will again prevail.

 Father, I confess that I’m still self-centered and indulge my sinful attitudes.
-Like most Christians in America, I have little understanding of your nature and ways, I don’t fear you and I’m not as effective in your kingdom as I could be.
+Like most Christians in America, I have little understanding of your nature and ways, I don’t fear you as I should, and I’m not as effective in your kingdom as I could be.
 Have mercy on me, correct me with your love, help me embrace your nature and do the works you created me to do.
 Use me to liberate people from the evil that has enslaved them and bring them into your kingdom.